jayjay0317/Hands-On-ML-Study/Chapter_07/README.md

 ## 🧠 Self-Reflection & Insights

+- **Clarifying the Meaning of Dimension:** I realized that the word dimension can mean different things depending on context.
+In NumPy, dimension describes the structure of the array, such as whether it is 1D, 2D, or 3D.
+In PCA, dimension refers to the number of features in the mathematical vector space where each data point exists.

+- **Why Variance Represents Information:** I initially questioned why preserving more variance means preserving more information.
+The key intuition is that variance measures how much the data changes along a direction.
+If a direction has very low variance, most points are similar along that axis, so removing it usually loses less information than removing a high-variance direction.

+- **The Importance of Scaling Before PCA:** Since PCA chooses directions based on variance, feature scale can strongly affect the result.
+A feature with a large scale may dominate the principal components even if it is not truly more important, so standardization is often necessary before applying PCA.

+- **The Model-Dependent Nature of Dimensionality Reduction:** I learned that the best number of dimensions depends not only on the dataset, but also on the model used after dimensionality reduction.
+A more powerful model may perform well with fewer dimensions, while a simpler model may need more features to preserve enough predictive information.

+- **Understanding PCA Reconstruction:** PCA reconstruction helped me understand why dimensionality reduction is lossy.
+Once data is projected from 784 dimensions to fewer dimensions, some information is discarded.
+Because many original points can share the same lower-dimensional representation, `inverse_transform()` can only map the reduced data back into the original feature space approximately.

+- **Validation-Based Choice of `n_components`:** I realized that choosing `n_components` is similar to tuning any other hyperparameter.
+During cross-validation, different values are tested, and the best value is the one that leads to the strongest validation performance.
+Too few components may lose important information, while too many may keep unnecessary noise or reduce the benefit of PCA.

 1. NumPy Dimension (ndim)
 Definition: Refers to the structural depth or the number of axes in the array.